adi868/LIRI-Bot/README.md

 3. **If you type: `node liri.js movie-this <movie name here>`**

-This will show the following information about the movie in your terminal/bash window:
+LIRI will show the following information about the movie in your terminal/bash window:

   * Title of the movie.
   * Year the movie came out.